Dissidenten: History

 Around 1981, "Embryo's Dissidenten" were founded in India by Friedemann "Friedo" Josch (b 21 July 1952, Mainz, wind instruments, keyboards) and former Embryo band members Uwe "Uve" Müllrich (b 7 December 1947, Rügen, bass, oud, guitar, vocals) and Michael Wehmeyer (keyboards, piano).
 Still in 1981, Marlon Klein (b 13 December 1957, Herford, drums, perc, keyboards, vocals) replaced Wehmeyer, and the band renamed themselves to Dissidenten.
 1982/83, they founded their own record label Exil in Berlin.

 Following a one-year tour of Asia, the group decided to stay in India to produce their first album Germanistan, with the help of the Karnataka College of Percussion, female singer R.A.
 Ramamani and percussionist Ramesh Shotham.
 The live line-up was joined by Indian pianist Louis Banks and American saxophonist Charlie Mariano.
 Concerts in Calcutta, Madrid, Casablanca and Stockholm are documented on the live album Germanistan Tour 83.

 They then moved on to Morocco to record Sahara Elektrik in 1982 at the Palace of Abdesalam Akaaboune in Tangier with the help of friend Paul Bowles and local sha'abi band Lem Chaheb.
 The track "Fata Morgana" became a dance hit in Europe (especially Spain and Italy) and Canada, and the group toured worldwide.
+"Fata Morgana" sold over 1.5 million copies in Brazil after it was used in the telenovela Sassaricando (Rede Globo, 1987), reaching audiences across South America.

 In 1986 the Dissidenten moved to Spain, producing Life At The Pyramids and began to receive recognition in the US and UK.

 In 1989 they moved back to Morocco, recording Out Of This World with the Royal National Orchestra of Morocco, and other leading North African musicians including Cherif Lamrani and other members of Lem Chaheb.
 The album was released worldwide and the band toured around the globe to promote it.
 In 1991, the album Live In New York was released, and the following year The Jungle Book was recorded, weaving recordings of Indian life into dance tracks.
+Co-founder Uve Müllrich later emphasized that the band's collaborations were never intended to treat non-Western musical traditions as mere exotic decoration for Western pop structures; instead, the group aimed for an organic, equal dialogue between different cultures to consciously transcend cultural boundaries.